tuannnh/cv/index.md

 ## Introduction

 <!-- Hello.
 I am Tuan, and I want to enjoy my own world   -->
-I have an extraordinary passion for discovering new things
+He has an extraordinary passion for discovering new things
-I Love programming, cooking, and doing handicrafts
+He addicted to programming, cooking, and doing handicrafts
 <!-- Responsibility and reliability come first
 Easy-going and people supporting enthusiast -->

 ## Currently

 As a Data Engineer with more than 5 years in IT industry experience.
-My primary responsibilities are helping build ETL pipelines, including modeling, collecting, processing, and provisioning data
+His primary responsibilities are helping build ETL pipelines, including modeling, collecting, processing, and provisioning data
-Apart from my daily activities, I also help other operational teams with making automation tools to enhance the business working performance
+Apart from his daily activities, He also help other operational teams with making automation tools to enhance the business working performance
-Seeking to face any challenges or problems.
-Feel free to reach out to me.
-I am glad to hear a ring from you

 ## Skills